Employing a member of the Reserve Forces

 Defence can now call out Reservists for any purpose for which Regulars may be used - previously, they could only be called out to serve in specific circumstances.
 This will ensure that Reservists become more fully integrated into the Regular Forces.

-Also, the maximum period for which Reservists may be mobilised has increased from nine to twelve months.
-The twelve-month period of mobilisation will cover training, deployment, and recuperation after service.
+Also, the maximum period for which Reservists may be mobilised is 12 months, but an extension may be requested.
+The 12-month period of mobilisation will cover training, deployment, and recuperation after service.

 Those Reservists who joined before 1 October 2014 have a choice whether or not to transfer to these new terms.
-However, anyone joining on or after 1 October 2014 will be automatically subject to them.
+However, anyone who joined on or after 1 October 2014 will be automatically subject to them.

 Defence Relationship Management (DRM) is an organisation that supports members of the Reserve Forces and their employers.
-It has replaced the SaBRE (Supporting Britain's Reservists and Employers) brand throughout the UK, though the Regional Employer Engagement Directors still exist to assist employers and reservists within their regions.
+Defence Relationship Managers exist to assist employers and reservists within their regions.
 Read DRM guidance on employing a Reservist.

 Additional financial support for employers